d2l-ai/d2l-en/chapter_convolutional-neural-networks/pooling.md

 \max(4,5,7,8)=8.\\
 $$

-Average pooling works like maximum pooling, only with the maximum operator replaced by the average operator.
-The pooling layer with a pooling window shape of $p \times q$ is called the $p \times q$ pooling layer.
+A pooling layer with a pooling window shape of $p \times q$ is called a $p \times q$ pooling layer.
 The pooling operation is called $p \times q$ pooling.

 Let us return to the object edge detection example mentioned at the beginning of this section.
 Now we will use the output of the convolutional layer as the input for $2\times 2$ maximum pooling.
 Set the convolutional layer input as `X` and the pooling layer output as `Y`.
 Whether or not the values of `X[i, j]` and `X[i, j+1]` are different, or `X[i, j+1]` and `X[i, j+2]` are different, the pooling layer outputs all include `Y[i, j]=1`.
 That is to say, using the $2\times 2$ maximum pooling layer, we can still detect if the pattern recognized by the convolutional layer moves no more than one element in height and width.

-As shown below, we implement the forward computation of the pooling layer in the `pool2d` function.
-This function is very similar to the `corr2d` function in the section on [convolutions](conv-layer.md).
-The only difference lies in the computation of the output `Y`.
+In the code below, we implement the forward computation of the pooling layer in the `pool2d` function.
+This function is similar to the `corr2d` function in the section on [convolutions](conv-layer.md).
+However, here we have no kernel, computing the output as either the max or the average of each region in the input..

 ```{.python .input  n=11}
 from mxnet import nd